kaiko-ai/eva/docs/datasets/camelyon16.md

 # Camelyon16

 The Camelyon16 dataset consists of 400 WSIs of lymph nodes for breast cancer metastasis classification.
 The dataset is a combination of data from two independent datasets, collected from two separate medical centers in the Netherlands (Radboud University Medical Center and University Medical Center Utrecht).
+The dataset contains the slides from which [PatchCamelyon](patch_camelyon.md)-patches were extracted.

 The dataset is divided in a train set (270 slides) and test set (130 slides), both containing images from both centers.